Rado9206/MyNote/README.md

-In this project we can add and remove notes.
+In this project we can create, add and remove notes.